-To make this disinfectant spray, to a glass spray bottle add the vinegar, alcohol, and water.
+To make this homemade all natural disinfectant spray, to a glass spray bottle add the vinegar, alcohol, and water.
 Then, add the essential oils.

 Shake to combine.
 Spray this disinfectant spray everywhere!

-If you are a germophobe like me, start spraying your disinfectant spray on the high traffic areas like handles and bathrooms.
+If you are a germophobe like me, start spraying your disinfectant spray on the high traffic areas like handles, light switches, and bathrooms.

-This disinfectant spray also works great as a quick room freshener.
+This DIY disinfectant spray with rubbing alcohol also works great as a quick room freshener.
 Lavender and Lemon essential oils work great together but I also love Orange, Cinnamon, and Lemongrass too.

 It’s fun to play around with the scent combinations.
 Plus there are many combinations out there to try.

 - 1/2 Cup Rubbing Alcohol = 32¢